 The proposal which is by far the most coherent is the one for a single unitary authority, but if this is does go ahead, very substantial work needs to be done to think through and address how democracy will work in Cumbria going forward.

-How will ordinary working people in future be able to become local authority councillors?
+In particular these questions need to be addressed: How will ordinary working people in future be able to become local authority councillors?

 Where will high-quality councillors with current working experience and relative youth come from?